heinerlohmann/snowzonia/README.md

 Please note, that the project is still lacking most of the documentation, so be prepared to get frustrated or wait until I find the time to write it.

 ## Getting Started
 This guide will help you to set up Snowzonia on a Linux device.
-It should work on most Linux machines, but I have only tested it on Raspberry Pi with Raspbian Stretch Desktop.
+It should work on most Debian based Linux machines, but I have only tested it on Raspberry Pi with Raspbian Stretch Desktop.

 Warning: Do yourself a favour and do not use Raspbian Stretch Lite with Snowzonia, even though you might run your device headless.
 Snowzonia communicates with [Tizonia](https://github.com/tizonia/tizonia-openmax-il#the-tizonia-project) and [BlueZ](http://www.bluez.org/) (Linux Bluetooth stack) via [DBUS](https://www.freedesktop.org/wiki/Software/dbus/) which depends on X11 (window manager) which is not included in Raspbian Stretch Lite and also has its own dependencies.
 So save yourself a lot of time and just use Raspbian Stretch Desktop.